 And keep in mind if they are open they are most likely understaffed and not able to handle the volume of items coming in, which in many cases will result in all your donations going to landfill.
 Not something we want!

-The next major issue is the environmental cost of all of these “dumped donations” being tossed in landfills, which are currently overflowing with garage created from over-consumption.
+The next major issue is the environmental cost of all of these “dumped donations” being tossed in landfills, which are currently overflowing with garbage created from over-consumption.
 I mean let’s face it, this is part of a much wider conversation.
 We are simply buying and discarding way too much stuff.
 We need to think of our economy in a circular way, not the current linear way.

 The is also catastrophic depletion and deforestation from large-scale agriculture infrastructure like factory farms.
 The depletion of rain forests, to extract palm oil for many daily products you use from toothpaste to gasoline.
 The extinction of animals all in the name of buying stuff, we don’t need.